jsfeehan/pyLaserPulse/README.rst

 **Taylor coefficients:**

 An efficient way of calculating Taylor coefficients has now been added.
 This is based on gradients retrieved from Savitzky-Golay filtering.
-And example script is included in ../pyLaserPulse/examples/retrieving_dispersion_Taylor_coefficients.py.
+An example script is included in ../pyLaserPulse/examples/retrieving_dispersion_Taylor_coefficients.py.

 This has been enabled by the addition of three new functions in ``utils.py``: